PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 normalization and inverse-post cleanup remain outside this shared-index boundary because they perform additional rewires and removals.

+Both inverse post-Transpose sweeps around late Concat normalization delegate to `remove_inverse_post_transposes_for_swish_qdq` in the same module.
+The two historical invocation points remain distinct, but match/guard/rewrite logic has one semantic owner.
+Each invocation skips index construction for an empty rewritten set or Transpose-free graph; otherwise one `ModelIRGraphIndex` supplies graph-order candidates, global alias-consumer replacement, and differential removal.
+A public post output, non-inverse permutation, or input outside the rewritten-tensor state remains untouched.
+Full fan-out is safe because every alias consumer is updated before removal, and a newly exposed alias chain is reconsidered by the ordered restart without rescanning all operators.

+The two former lowerer loops have identical ASTs.
+Differential characterization applies the prior committed loop and the indexed owner to a fixture containing chained aliases, multi-consumer fan-out, a public alias, wrong permutation, and untracked input; complete ModelIR and the three-removal count match.
+A supplied index remains equal to a fresh rebuild.
+Late Concat normalization intentionally remains between the two calls and is the only raw mutation loop left in the Swish compatibility orchestrator.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter